CONTACT INFORMATION

 - Original Copy of notarized Funeral Parlor (for those who do not have Funeral Parlor, SSDD will designate a Funeral Parlor depending on the cause of death)

-- Submit all the requirements to the Social Services Development Department for assessment, evaluation, and interview of social worker
+- Submit all the requirements to the Social Services Development Department for assessment, evaluation, and interview of social workers.

 - If qualified, SSDD will extend a Certificate of Guarantee as payment to the partner funeral parlor.